 ALSO READMP bypolls first litmus test for BJP after demonetisation Demonetisation: Raghubansh highlights hardship to labourers Demonetisation: Oppn to hold protests tomorrow, BJP alleges Amarinder terms demonetisation 'massive farce', slams BJP Demonetisation: Delhi govt orders probe into charges against

+Every details of such purchase are on the website," he added.
+State BJP president Mangal Pandey and party state general secretary Sanjeev Chaurasia, MLA, echoed similar views.
 On leakage of information about demonetisation, Modi said: "When Rahul Gandhi and Mayawati allege that even Union Finance Minister Arun Jaitley had no information about the decision to scrape Rs 1000 and Rs 500 notes, how party leaders would know about it beforehand.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)